bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 Okay, so this is not so good.
-We can see the standard errors of the estimates from the model `fit.replicated` are  smaller because we inappropriately doubled our sample size and treated dependent data as indepednent.
+We can see the standard errors of the estimates from the model `fit.replicated` are smaller because we inappropriately doubled our sample size and treated dependent data as independent.
 This effect will translate into much too small confidence intervals for our estimates and predictions.
 It also means that our p-values are too small.
 Notice that our coefficient for forest is now statistically clearly different than zero (p-value of 0.0187789) while it was not so using only independent data (p-value of 0.0838469).

 ### The model being fit